Vehicle Configuration Directory Selection Sub-Application Architecture

 # Test Layer

-tests/test_frontend_tkinter_directory_selection.py # Frontend tests with mocked dependencies
+tests/test_frontend_tkinter_project_opener.py # Project opener tests with mocked dependencies

 Dependencies